How to Know if Your Ads are Making Money: A Guide to Measuring Marketing Effectiveness for SMBs

 • Look at revenue per visitor trends

-Try to Answer: Are your key metrics improving or declining over the past 3-6 months?
+Try to Answer: Are your key metrics steady, improving or declining over the past 3-6 months?

 Your Result: